Second Italo-Senussi War: War

-12,000 Cyrenaicans were executed in 1931 and all the nomadic peoples of northern Cyrenaica were forcefully removed from the region and relocated to huge concentration camps in the Cyrenaican lowlands.
+12,000 Cyrenaicans died in 1931 and all the nomadic peoples of northern Cyrenaica were forcefully removed from the region and relocated to huge concentration camps in the Cyrenaican lowlands.
 Italian military authorities carried out the forced migration and deportation of the entire population of Jebel Akhdar in Cyrenaica, resulting in 100,000 Bedouins, half the population of Cyrenaica, being expelled from their settlements.
 These 100,000 people, mostly women, children, and the elderly, were forced by Italian authorities to march across the desert to a series of barbed-wire concentration camp compounds erected near Benghazi, while stragglers who could not keep up with the march were shot by Italian authorities.
-Propaganda by the Fascist regime declared the camps to be oases of modern civilization that were hygienic and efficiently run - however in reality the camps had poor sanitary conditions as the camps had an average of about 20,000 Bedouins together with their camels and other animals, crowded into an area of 1 sqkm.
+Propaganda by the Fascist regime declared the camps to be oases of modern civilization that were hygienic and efficiently run, but in reality, the camps had poor sanitary conditions, as they had an average of about 20,000 Bedouins together with their camels and other animals, crowded into an area of 1 sqkm.
 The camps held only rudimentary medical services, with the camps of Soluch and Sisi Ahmed el Magrun with 33,000 internees each having only one doctor between them.
 Typhus and other diseases spread rapidly in the camps as the people were physically weakened due to meagre food rations and forced labour.
 By the time the camps closed in September 1933, 40,000 of the 100,000 total internees had already died in the camps.

-To close rebel supply routes from Egypt, the Italians constructed a 300 km barbed wire fence on the border with Egypt that was patrolled by armoured cars and aircraft.
+To close rebel supply routes from Egypt, the Italians constructed a 300 km barbed-wire fence on the border with Egypt that was patrolled by armoured cars and aircraft.
 The Italians persecuted the Senussi Order; zawias and mosques were closed, Senussi practices were forbidden, Senussi estates were confiscated, and preparations were made for Italian conquest of the Kufra Oasis, the last stronghold of the Senussi in Libya.
 In 1931, Italian forces seized Kufra where Senussi refugees were bombed and strafed by Italian aircraft as they fled into the desert.

-Mukhtar was captured by the Italians in 1931, followed by a court martial and his public execution by hanging at Suluq.
+In September 1931, during the Battle of Uadi Bu Taga, Mukhtar was wounded and then captured by the Libyan Savari of the Italian Army, followed by a court martial and his public execution by hanging at Suluq.
 Mukhtar's death effectively ended the resistance, and in January 1932, Badoglio proclaimed the end of the campaign.
 Mukhtar's aides were executed later that year on 24 September 1932.

-Takeover of Kufra

-The Frankfurter Zeitung reporter and author Muhammad Asad interviewed a man from Kufra after its seizure by the Italians in his book The Road to Mecca.